-- 1.1 SECTION INCLUDES

-- A. Non-rated steel doors and frames.

-- B. Interior glazed light frames.
+- A. Non-rated, fire rated and thermally insulated steel doors and frames. - B. Interior and exterior glazed light frames.

-- A. ANSI A117.1 Specifications for Making Buildings and Facilities Accessible to and Usable by Physically Handicapped People. - B. ANSI/SDI-100 Standard Steel Doors and Frames. - C. Door Hardware Institute (DHI) The Installation of Commercial Steel Doors and Steel Frames, Insulated Steel Doors in Wood Frames and Builder's Hardware. - D. NFPA 80 Fire Doors and Windows. - E. NFPA 252 Fire Tests for Door Assemblies. - F. UL 10B Fire Tests of Door Assemblies.
+- A. ANSI A117.1 Specifications for Making Buildings and Facilities Accessible to and Usable by Physically Handicapped People. - B. AŇSI/SĎI-100 Standard Steel Doors and Frames. - C. Door Hardware Institute (DHI) The Installation of Commercial Steel Doors and Steel Frames, Insulated Steel Doors in Wood Frames and Builder's Hardware. - D. NFPA 80 Fire Doors and Windows. - E. NFPA 252 Fire Tests for Door Assemblies. - F. UL 10B Fire Tests of Door Assemblies.

-- A. Submit under provisions of the General Requirements. - B. Shop Drawings: Indicate door and frame elevations, internal reinforcement, closure method, and cutouts for glazing and finish. - C. Product Data: Indicate door and frame configurations, anchor types and spacings, location of cut-outs for hardware reinforcement. - D. Manufacturer's Installation Instructions: Indicate special installation instructions.

-- A. Deliver, store, protect, and handle products to site. - B. Accept doors and frames on site in manufacturer's packaging.
-Inspect for damage.
+- A. Submit under provisions of the General Requirements. - B. Shop Drawings: Indicate door and frame elevations, internal reinforcement, closure method, and cutouts for glazing and finish. - C. Product Data: Indicate door and frame configurations, anchor types and spacings, location of cut-outs for hardware reinforcement. - D. Manufacturer's Installation Instructions: Indicate special installation instructions. - 1.4 REGULATORY REQUIREMENTS - A. Fire Rated Door and Frame Construction: Conform to ASTM E152 and NFPA 252. - B. Installed Door and Panel Assembly: Conform to NFPA 80 for fire rated class as scheduled. - 1.5 DELIVERY, STORAGE, AND HANDLING - A. Deliver, store, protect, and handle products to site. - B. Accept doors and frames on site in manufacturer's packaging.
+Inspect for damage. - 1.6 FIELD MEASUREMENTS - A. Verify that field measurements are as indicated on shop drawings.